What Are Bath Salts?

 Our Straightforward Admissions Process

-At Immersion Recovery Center we have carefully developed a simple and straightforward admissions process geared towards eliminating the stress that often goes hand in hand with finding the right treatment program.
+At The Immersion Program we have carefully developed a simple and straightforward admissions process geared towards eliminating the stress that often goes hand in hand with finding the right treatment program.
 We understand that committing to a long-term program of clinical care can be overwhelming in and of itself.
 For this reason, from the moment you decide to give us a call we set to work developing a straightforward and stress-free plan for your intake.
 We conduct a brief pre-assessment over the phone, which helps us determine whether or not our inpatient treatment program is the best fit for your unique needs.
 When it is determined that our program of recovery is an ideal match, we run a free, no obligation insurance benefit check to see how much of your treatment experience is covered.
-Immersion Recovery Center works closely with most major regional and national health insurance providers, seeing as we believe that quality clinical care should be readily available to anyone who has been living with a life-threatening bath salt addiction.
+The Immersion Program works closely with most major regional and national health insurance providers, seeing as we believe that quality clinical care should be readily available to anyone who has been living with a life-threatening bath salt addiction.
 Once coverage is determined we set to work developing travel plans and setting a date and a time for intake.
 Our main priority is making the entire admissions process as uncomplicated and undemanding as possible for you and your loved ones.

 Begin Your Personal Journey of Recovery Today